Floyd Mayweather vs Don Moore time: When are ring walks for fight this weekend?

 All you need to know about the exhibition fight this weekend

-Floyd Mayweather returns to the ring this weekend as he faces Don Moore in an exhibition bout on the helipad of an Abu Dhabi hotel.
+Floyd Mayweather returns to the ring this weekend as he faces Don Moore in an exhibition bout on the helipad of a Dubai hotel.

 The contest marks Mayweather’s third exhibition fight since retiring from professional boxing in 2017 after stopping UFC icon Conor McGregor.